-- (a) Design and Construction. - ((1)) No fence shall be constructed or designed so that it creates a traffic hazard. - ((2)) No fence shall be constructed or designed so that it is hazardous or dangerous to persons or animals. - ((3)) OSB, plywood, razor wire, barbed wire, and electric fences are prohibited for non-agricultural purposes and uses.
+(a) Design and Construction.

+((1)) No fence shall be constructed or designed so that it creates a traffic hazard.

+((2)) No fence shall be constructed or designed so that it is hazardous or dangerous to persons or animals.

+((3)) Razor wire, barbed wire, and electric fences are prohibited for non-agricultural purposes and uses.